 NOTE: When the NF service consumer requests to remove an event, this event is not included in the "events" attribute.

-- the per specific event subscription information is included/removed, if applicable.
+- the per specific event subscription information is included/removed, if applicable, and as described in clause 4.2.3.3.

-Editor's Note: Per event specific subscription information is FFS.

 The NF service consumer shall remove existing event subscription information by setting to null the "evSubsc" attribute.

-Editor's Note: Error responses are FFS.